What makes a mobile operator successful?

 Using the Frontrunners for our research provides an opportunity to learn from the best.
 In recent work, we have investigated what some of the Frontrunners, along with other leading operators are doing within IoT towards 5G.

 Frontrunners are characterized by superior service revenue growth and a high share of data revenues, and they are the most successful Mobile Service Providers in the industry.

 We have been following the development of Frontrunners since 2012, when there were just five.
-After analyzing financial reports from 2017, the list has grown from 30 last year, to 62 Mobile Service Provides meeting all our criteria for Frontrunner status.
-This large increase in Frontrunners suggest there may be a shift in the industry and that the pieces are falling into place where data revenue will lift the entire market towards stronger growth.
+After analyzing financial reports from 2018, the list has grown to 49 Mobile Service Provides meeting all our criteria for Frontrunner status.
+This increase in Frontrunners over the years suggest the pieces are falling into place where data revenue will lift the entire market towards stronger growth.